 I fish in lines up and down the river from the closest part of the run to the furthest part of the run.

 The problem is that most anglers just cast their floats out and often cover the same water over and over again and they don’t cover all of the water very well.
 Most anglers miss a lot of good water that fish can be sitting in.

-To cover the water effectively you need to stand near the top of the spot about 1 and half rods length from where the deep water starts.
+To cover the water effectively, you need to stand near the top of the spot about 1 and a half rods length from where the deep water starts.
 Then cast your float at the edge of the deep water and fish as far down as you can.
 Then cast about 1 foot further and repeat this until you have completely covered all the water without missing any of it.